pcalcado/java-api-wrapper/README.md

     $ gradle test     # run tests

-You don't have to use gradle - the wrapper comes with a `pom.xml` file which can be used to build and test the project (`mvn install`).
+You don't have to use gradle - the wrapper comes with a `pom.xml` file which can be used to build and test the project with Maven (`mvn install`).

-## Generate project files for various IDEs

-If you want to work on the code in an IDE instead of a text editor you can easily create project files with gradle:

-    $ gradle idea     # Intellij IDEA
-    $ gradle eclipse  # Eclipse

-Please refrain from committing any IDE configuration files to the repo, as these can easily be regenerated.

 ## Examples